What is Chest Congestion?

-The juice of roughly one large lemon provides you with 31% of your daily recommended value of vitamin C!
-Try having a glass of hot lemon water with the juice of one lemon three times a day.
+The juice of roughly one large lemon provides you with 31% of your daily recommended value of vitamin C. Try having a glass of hot lemon water with the juice of one lemon three times a day.

 Suppressants suppress your cough reflex so you can get some rest.
 They do not help reduce congestion or thin mucus.
-They are good for relief at night when a cough is keeping you up.
+They are suitable for relief at night when a cough is keeping you up.

-PlushCare doctors are available around the clock to treat a chest cough or respiratory tract infection.
-Schedule an appointment with a top-trained PlushCare physician online or by phone.
+At PlushCare, doctors are available around the clock to treat a chest cough or respiratory tract infection.
+Schedule an appointment with a board-certified PlushCare physician online or by phone.

 During your online appointment, you will discuss your symptoms and medical history, and the doctor will give you an official diagnosis and treatment plan.
 Our licensed virtual doctors can also write a prescription when necessary.
 Take control of your health today, all from the convenience and comfort of your home.